Duke-Translational-Bioinformatics/reproducible-research-anecdotes/version_control/tracking_changes/README.md

 to support its integrity.

 ####Exercises
-Work through the exercises to become more fluent in the use of the git commandline
+Work through the (exercises)[exercises.txt) to become more fluent in the use of the git commandline